Elementary equivalence: Elementary substructures and elementary extensions

 N is an elementary substructure or elementary submodel of M if N and M are structures of the same signature σ such that for all first-order σ-formulas φ(x1, …, xn) with free variables x1, …, xn, and all elements a1, …, an of N, φ(a1, …, an) holds in N if and only if it holds in M:

+This definition first appears in Tarski, Vaught (1957).
 It follows that N is a substructure of M.

 If N is a substructure of M, then both N and M can be interpreted as structures in the signature σN consisting of σ together with a new constant symbol for every element of N. Then N is an elementary substructure of M if and only if N is a substructure of M and N and M are elementarily equivalent as σN-structures.

 If N is an elementary substructure of M, one writes N $\preceq$ M and says that M is an elementary extension of N: M $\succeq$ N.

 The downward Löwenheim–Skolem theorem gives a countable elementary substructure for any infinite first-order structure in at most countable signature; the upward Löwenheim–Skolem theorem gives elementary extensions of any infinite first-order structure of arbitrarily large cardinality.